igr/color-code/doc/17-misc.md

 Simple as that, yet powerful.

+I wish IDE and tools work more smoothly with modules.

+## First split abstractions, then implementations

+A common approach is to group all services in one module (package), repository class in another, etc. Avoid this.
+Instead, separate abstractions first, and then different verbs and repo.

 ## API layer may have different transport implementation

 API invocations could be replaceable without changing the implementation.
 For example, API invocation could be: